-Antonia T. Harris was appointed as the Chief Human Capital Officer for the General Services Administration in June 2014.
+Traci DiMartini is the Chief Human Capital Officer for the U.S. General Services Administration.

-Ms. Harris has over 25 years of national and global-level Human Resources program experience.
-She is responsible for GSA-wide policy and oversight of all aspects of Human Capital Management including: talent acquisition, development and sustainment, labor and employee relations, performance management, compensation, strategic workforce and succession planning, executive resources, diversity management, data analytics, among other things.
-She joined GSA in February, 2012 as the Director of Human Resources Services.
+In her role leading the Office of Human Resources Management, Traci leads HR support activities for the 12,000 employees of the agency.
+She is responsible for GSA-wide policy and oversight of all aspects of Human Capital Management including: talent acquisition, development and sustainment, labor and employee relations, performance management, compensation, strategic workforce and succession planning, executive resources, diversity management, and data analytics.